Cost of Laying Turf

 Patio

 Another alternative to grass is a patio.
 This is much easier to maintain, simple to clean, and if laid well, it will remain solid, level and weed-free for many years.
-There are four key benefits to having a patio:

 - It can increase the value of your home – outdoor entertaining areas are very appealing to potential buyers and may add value, or at least kerb-appeal, to your house.

 - It can increase your living space, giving the family an extra room in the garden.
-With some furniture, cushions and lighting, a patio can become a very comfortable outside living or dining.
+With some furniture, cushions and lighting, a patio can become very comfortable outside living or dining.

 - With the addition of a parasol or sail, a patio can provide a private enclosed space in the outdoors – all the fresh air, but protection from the heat of the overhead sun.